tud-cd/tudscr/README.md

 TUD-KOMA-Script
 ===============

-TUD-KOMA-Script 2014/12/17 v2.02
+TUD-KOMA-Script 2015/xx/xx v2.03
-Copyright (c) Falk Hanisch <tudscr[at]gmail.com>, 2012-2014
+Copyright (c) Falk Hanisch <tudscr[at]gmail.com>, 2012-2015

-This material is subject to the LaTeX Project Public License.
-See http://www.latex-project.org/lppl.txt for the details of that license.
+This material is subject to the LaTeX Project Public License version 1.3c or later.
+See http://www.latex-project.org/lppl.txt for details of that license.

 English text below